Valley Forge Tooling

 Everything in the current demo is focused on getting to correct parameters faster—without losing shop‑floor control.

-Natural language → step‑by‑step recipe
+Natural language → step‑by‑step process plan

 Tool list that calls out every operation